acon96/home-llm/docs/Setup.md

 > NOTE: The key settings in this case are that our prompt references the `{{ response_examples }}` variable and the `Enable in context learning (ICL) examples` option is turned on.

-## Path 3: Using Llama-3-8B-Instruct with LM Studio
+## Path 3: Using LFM2.5-8B-A1B with LM Studio
 ### Overview
-Another model you can use if you have a GPU is Meta's Llama-3-8B-Instruct Model.
+Another model you can use if you have a GPU is LiquidAI's LFM2.5-8B-A1B Model.
 This path assumes you have a machine with a GPU that already has [LM Studio](https://lmstudio.ai/) installed on it.
 This path utilizes in-context learning examples, to prompt the model to produce the output that we expect.

 ### Step 1: Downloading and serving the Model
-Llama 3 8B can be set up and downloaded on the serving machine using LM Studio by:
+LFM2.5-8B-A1B can be set up and downloaded on the serving machine using LM Studio by:
-1. Search for `lmstudio-community/Meta-Llama-3-8B-Instruct-GGUF` in the main interface.
+1. Search for `unsloth/LFM2.5-8B-A1B-GGUF` in the main interface.
 2. Select and download the version of the model that is recommended for your VRAM configuration.
 3. Select the 'Local Server' tab on the left side of the application.
 4. Load the model by selecting it from the bar in the top middle of the screen.
 The server should start automatically when the model finishes loading.